OguzPastirmaci/lightweight-os-on-oci/README.md

 ## Test results
 All tests were run on `VM.Standard.E3.Flex.4` shape in US West (Phoenix) region.
-Grub timeout was set to 0 where applicable.

 | OS             | OS version      | Docker version | Out of the box boot time with Docker   installed |
 |----------------|-----------------|----------------|--------------------------------------------------|